 Open Sans is a friendly font that is optimized for legibility across digital interfaces.
 This font family is used across the entire site, and was also used in creating the Stareable logo.
+We also use Museo as our secondary font—mostly for marketing materials and sub-brand logos (such as Stareable Fest).

 forget the box podcast